 a community outreach program, we want our simple actions to create a ripple effect of giving.

 opportunities to make a difference in the lives of Stark County residents.
-Our fourth annual
+Our 7th annual

 Our volunteer base keeps growing, in part because of the variety of volunteer events in which

 our Canton chapter participates.
 Take a look at some of the different ways our volunteers

 helped out over the past few years:

 - Organizing a successful book drive for J.R.
 Coleman Family Services, donating and collecting items for the Pregnancy Support Center.

 - Baking birthday cakes for children and mothers throughout the year and adopting a family at Christmas through Domestic Violence Project, Inc.